Spb2005/Thrustmaster-T248-reverse-engineering/README.md

    -Why does all messages have a response (like an acknowledgment), but not the buttons states?
 5. Screeen Data
    -How can I extract the individual information (Speed, RPM, Laptime, etc.)?
    -Why does the wheel respond with a 12-byte message, and what does it represent?
 Seems a bit excessive.
+6. Firmware Dump
+   -Is it possible that SWDIO and SWCLK being used as button inputs prevents access to the debug interface?
+   -Could the STM32 need to be forced into a specific debug mode to allow firmware dumping?
-6. General
+7. General
    -Why was a completely new protocol designed for just two wheels (T124 and T248)?
    -Why is the protocol so complex, with:
       -Long message formats